Tour of Mont Blanc: complete guide to properly prepare your hike

 • First aid kit + survival blanket

-• Sleeping liner for refuges + earplugs
+• Sleeping bag liner for refuge + earplugs

 OptionAverage backpack weightFreedomConstraintsTypical profile

-Mix refuges + campsites9–13 kgGoodVariable logistics by country, weatherAutonomous hiker, flexible
+Mix refuges + campsites9–13 kgGoodVariable logistics by country, weatherAutonomous, flexible hiker

 Accommodation and provisioning on the Tour du Mont Blanc: refuges, campsites, bookings, and water management